Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Implementation Details and Hyperparameters

 \section{Implementation Details and Hyperparameters}

-For our implementation of MaxminDQN and EnsembleDQN we used the code provided by the MaxminDQN authors that has implementations of different DQN based methods (\href{https://github.com/qlan3/Explorer}{github.com/qlan3/Explorer}).
-For the baseline experiments, we used most of the hyperparameter settings provided in the configuration files by the authors except learning rates which we limited to $[1e-3, 1e-4, 3e-5]$ and limited the number of ensembles to four.
-The complete list of hyperparameters for each environment is shown in~\Cref{tab:hyperparameter}.
-The values in bold represent the values used for the reported results.
+For our implementation of MaxminDQN and EnsembleDQN, we used the code provided by the MaxminDQN authors that has implementations of different DQN based methods (\href{https://github.com/qlan3/Explorer}{github.com/qlan3/Explorer}).
+For the baseline experiments, we used most of the hyperparameter settings provided in the configuration files by the authors except the number of ensembles which we limited to four.
+The list of important hyperparameters for each environment is shown in~\Cref{tab:hyperparameter}.
+The values in bold represent the regularization weights used for the reported results.

 For the identical layer experiment, no hyperparameter tuning was performed and we reused the hyperparameters from the main results.
 In terms of number of experiments, we ran 190 experiments: (5 regularizers $\times$ 5 seeds $\times$ 3 ensemble settings $\times$ 2 algorithms) + 40 baseline experiments for each environment totaling 570 runs for all environments after hyperparameter tuning.
 The same number of experiments were performed for the identical layer experiment which sums up to 1140 runs where each run took 11 hours of compute time on average.